 Mowing grass too short is very harmful to the plant and can actually put it into shock.
 Cutting off too much of the grass blade will limit its ability to absorb sunshine, which allows it to perform photosynthesis through its leaves and make food.
 It also weakens the root system.

 Set the mower height to about 2 1/2 inches and never cut off more than 1/3 of the grass blade at any one time.
 The grass will develop a deeper root system to support the longer blades and need less water.

 5. Watering Your Yard Too Frequently

 Watering too frequently discourages the grass from developing the deep root system it needs to take the water available deeper in the soil and become less dependent on supplemental watering.
+As a professional Olathe lawn care service company, we see this often.
 It is better to water less frequently but deeper.
 This will encourage the plant to push its roots deeper.

 Homeowners should maintain a deep and infrequent watering schedule throughout the year, watering no more than one inch per week.
 A good rule of thumb is a third of an inch of water three times a week.

 6. Watering at the Wrong Time of Day